How to Choose Wooden Garden Furniture Set?

 Cypress wood contains a natural preservative that is both rot and insect resistant.
 Cypress can withstand the elements without a finish of any kind, though a periodic coat of oil will keep the wood looking fresh longer.
 Cypress is almost not shrinking or swelling with weather changes.

-The only problem is scarcity of mature trees and therefore the choice is not as high as wanted.
+The only problem is a scarcity of mature trees, and therefore the choice is not as high as wanted.

 And finally, REDWOOD.

-Redwood are slowly growing trees so not for eco friends.
+Redwood is slowly growing trees so not for eco friends.

 Despite this, the wood has so many fine features, so it always is one of the standards of best quality garden furniture.